firstpixel/ai-journey/README.md

 ### Text to Speech Models (TTSs)
 - **[F5-TTS-pt-br](https://huggingface.co/firstpixel/F5-TTS-pt-br)**
-  *Contains pre-trained weights for Portuguese BR in F5-TTS.
+  *Project to learn how to train a TTS Model.
+Contains pre-trained weights for Portuguese BR in F5-TTS.
 It only speaks portuguese as it is a preliminary test.
-Tokenizer is the same as original F5-TTS from https://huggingface.co/SWivid/F5-TTS.*

 ### Agents
 - **[Agent Project Name](https://github.com/yourusername/agent-project)**